-- Keep important documents, such as birth certificates, marriage licenses, wills, insurance forms, telephone numbers you might need, and credit card information together and readily available in case you need to quickly evacuate your home.
+- Keep important documents, such as health information, including medications, birth certificates, marriage licenses, wills, insurance forms, telephone numbers you might need, and credit card information together and readily available in case you need to quickly evacuate your home.

 Assembling an emergency supplies kit

 A little organization can go a long way towards helping you feel ready to handle the unexpected.
 Having an emergency supplies kit for your household can help you and your family be better prepared for any kind of disaster.
 Here are some tips for assembling one.

 They are the same no matter what the situation:

 - Special-needs items (such as baby formula)